-The following articles are a selection of those recently accepted for publication in
+The following articles are a selection of those recently accepted for publication in Journal of Synchrotron Radiation.

 See also Forthcoming articles in all IUCr journals.

 Synopsis: Expressions are given to match X-ray data collection facilities to the intrinsic diffraction properties of crystals with different degrees of perfection.

 Synopsis: The software suite SITENNO is developed for processing diffraction data collected in coherent X-ray diffraction imaging experiments of non-crystalline particles using an X-ray free-electron laser.

 Synopsis: The recent development of instrumentation for coherent diffraction imaging with hard X-rays is presented.
 The three-dimensional structure of a cluster made of randomly assembled Fe2P nanorods has been revealed using coherent 8 keV X-rays.

 Synopsis: A description of the upgraded beamline X25 at the NSLS, operated by the PXRR and the Photon Sciences Directorate serving the Macromolecular Crystallography community, is presented.